antonyjiss/Bellabeat-Case-Study/README.md

   ## Analyze

+  > ### **Features & Particopation**

-  > From the data key features of the FitBit device is identified as Step, Sleep, Heart rate and Weight monitoring The below table tells the total proportion of participation numbers grouped by key device features
+From the data key features of the FitBit device is identified as Step, Sleep, Heart rate and Weight monitoring The below table tells the total proportion of participation numbers grouped by key device features

 ![Alt text](https://github.com/antonyjiss/Bellabeat-Case-Study/blob/main/Visulization/Share%20of%20participation.jpg?raw=true)